fakejoshmeier/ft_ls/README.md

 -A - Include all entries whose names begin with a '.', excluding the "." and ".." directories.

+-n - Prints out the numerical identifier for any groups and owners.
+This option automatically triggers the -l flag;

 To make the project, run make.
 To use the project, run ./ft_ls with any of the above flags.